cortexlabs/cortex/docs/deployments/system-packages.md

 mkdir my-api && cd my-api && touch Dockerfile
 ```

 Specify the base image you want to override followed by your customizations.
-The sample Dockerfile below inherits from Cortex's ONNX Serving image and installs the `tree` system package.
+The sample Dockerfile below inherits from Cortex's ONNX serving image and installs the `tree` system package.

 ```dockerfile
 # Dockerfile